amylour/everneed/README.md

 Everneed sells a curated list of products, selected because of their sustainable production values and natural materials.
 Products with natural, sustainable materials such as organic wool, bamboo, vegan leather and cotton are available to the customer.
 Eco-labels will identify these materials quicker to the customer in future versions of Everneed.
 Clothes are presented as ungendered.

-The product list and product details pages are kept responsive and neat thanks to Bootstraps grid system to collapse the rows into single columns.
+The product list and product details pages are kept responsive and neat thanks to Bootstrap's grid system to collapse the rows into single columns.
 A 'Back to the Top' button appears in the bottom right corner of the webpages if the user has scrolled more than 20 pixels from the top of the screen.
 Only essential information is displayed with size options broken into three categories for clothes, accessories and shoes.

 Products may be sorted according to price, A-Z, rating and category using the dropdown sort field.

 Admin may access the Admin Dashboard to add/edit/delete any items within the database.
 Crispy Forms renders the adding/editing forms with some extra styling from myself to remove the default blue highlight border and replace it with a green dashed border to fit within the project's design.
 Border radius of 15px is added to round the form fields and buttons are styled to be similar across the website.
+Products have the ability to display a 'Rating', at themoment it is at the discretion of the Admin to add these values based on sales.
+With the next version of Everneed, the Reviews feature will dictate the average rating for each product.

 No information is lost when viewing the website on mobile view.
 All screen sizes display the same information to give all users the same experience.